DOWNLOAD OUR

 This wasn’t just a makeover, it was a strategic transformation to meet modern group fitness demands.

-The Results: Increase Gym Usage, Programming & Revenue
+The Results: MEASURAbLE GROWTH IN Usage, Programming & Revenue

 • 28+ new group fitness classes added